Moonstroke/cyano/README.md

 #### The SDL

-The SDL ([Simple DirectMedia Layer][sdl]) is a low-level C library that provides access to mouse, keyboard and joystick events, audio but mostly *graphics*.
+The SDL ([Simple DirectMedia Layer][sdl]) is a C library that provides access to media and user interaction (graphics, audio, mouse/keyboards events).
+Although it is rather low-level, its interface is clear and easy to use once you are used to it, and it is awesome, so it was my destination of choice when I decided to develop my own graphical Game of Life program.

-I started using it for my main project, a
-[Point & Click library in C][c-pnc].

-But I always wanted to make my very own Game of Life with graphics, and the SDL being awesome, I went for it.